bortch/Upcycled-STIB-Validator/index.md

 ## The Challenge

-The initial challenge was to reuse a decommissioned STIB validator and turn it into something _useful_ :zany_face:
+The initial challenge was to reuse a decommissioned STIB validator and turn it into something _useful_ :no_mouth:

 ![alt text](assets/USV_20200320.jpg "Closed validator")